cephasgm/CephasGM-VPN/README.md

 ---

-**Congratulations!** Your VPN platform is fully functional, anti‑censorship, and ready for production. 🎉
+⚠️ Disclaimer: This project is for research and educational purposes only.
+Users are responsible for complying with their local laws.
+I do not condone illegal activity.